I am currently pursuing three strands of research related to environmental issues.

 The second strand relates to environmental issues and sport mega-events, with a particular focus on how environmental issues are promoted by sport mega-event promoters — or what Brad Millington and I refer to as ‘Sport Management Environmentalists’ (or ‘SMEs’) (see Wilson & Millington, 2015 –Sport and Environmentalism, in R. Giulianotti (Ed.), Routledge Handbook of the Sociology of Sport).

 The third strand relates to how sport-related environmental issues are portrayed in media.
-This research, conducted with doctoral student Liv Yoon, is ongoing — and is also part of the ‘Sport Journalism for Peace’ project.
+This research, conducted with my colleague in UBC Kinesiology Liv Yoon, is ongoing — and is also part of the ‘Sport Journalism for Peace’ project.

 Here are some other publications (and a film!) pertinent to all these areas: